Junior Community Cricket

 NEJCA is the largest junior-only cricket association in South Australia and is also the fastest growing.
 The association offers a pathway from Under 9’s to Under 11’s to Under 13’s and all matches are played on Sunday mornings.
 There were 15 clubs and 57 teams competing in the 2009/10 season.

 Visit http://www.nejca.com/ for further information.

 The PDCA was formed in 1958 to cater for cricket at all levels within the Salisbury, Playford and Gawler councils.
-The association has been growing steadily and now features eight grades of senior cricket, two grades of women’s cricket and four junior age groups.
+The association has grown steadily and now features eight grades of senior cricket, three grades of women’s cricket and five junior age groups.

 Visit http://pdca.sa.cricket.com.au/ for further information.